lamraoui/sniper/README.md

 SNIPER makes use of the LLVM compiler infrastructure for processing input programs, and uses Yices 1 as a backend SMT solver.
 The architecture of SNIPER is based on the LLVM compiler infrastructure to facilitate the handling of programs to be analyzed.

 **SNIPER** can also be viewed as a framework on top of what it is possible to implement various backends.
 For example, in the current version, **SNIPER** implements a backend to automatically localize faults (see SniperBackend).
-Other methods to analyse computer software can be implemented as well, witout much effort.
+Other methods to analyze computer programs can be implemented as well, without much effort.

 More details on SNIPER and its the architecture can be found in [Publications](#publications).